Database Test 2 (DBT-2) Documentation

 Database

-The database consists of nine tables with stored procedures, currently only for SAP DB, to support five transactions.
-While this test kit was developed using SAP DB, it can be adapted to any other database.
+The database consists of nine tables with supportint five transactions.
+While this test kit is currently primarily maintained for PostgreSQL, it can be adapted to any other database.
 The data represents a company that is a wholesale supplier with a number of distributed sales districts and associated warehouses covering a wide geographic range.
 The database can be scaled to any number of warehouses to simulate businesses of varying sizes.
 By default, a warehouse covers 10 districts, each district serving 3,000 customers, with each warehouse maintaining stock for a complete inventory of 100,000 items.
 DBT-2 allows the rest of the database to be scaled as defined by the user.
 The five transactions supported are: New-Order, Payment, Order-Status, Delivery, and Stock-Level.

 New-Order Transaction